Sports Are Usually a Great Escape. Not This Time.

 But watching that St. Peter’s–Iona game felt like more than just escapism.
 It felt like I was saying good-bye.

 Last night, after the Gobert news, the NBA suspended its season and quarantined several of the teams that had recently played against the Jazz, including the Knicks.
-This was an unprecedented move that seems to be just the beginning.
-As of this writing — Thursday morning — most college basketball conference tournaments plan on continuing today and throughout the weekend, with no fans in the stands.
-But that course of action seems unsustainable.
-On Wednesday night, at the Big Ten Tournament, Nebraska coach Ben Hoiberg was so visibly ill on the sideline that he had to leave the game early.
-It turns out that he just had the flu rather than the coronavirus — it’s impressive that the Big Ten Tournament has testing kids so handy, by the way — so the tournament, along with many others, remains on for now.
-But it is only a matter of time until a player or a coach or a referee or someone involved with the game contracts the virus.
-Then the games will stop entirely, just like they have in the NBA.
+This was an unprecedented move that was just the beginning.
+On Thursday, most college basketball conference tournaments were canceled in the span of a few minutes — coming on the heels of an incident Wednesday night, at the Big Ten Tournament, where Nebraska coach Fred Hoiberg was so visibly ill on the sideline that he had to leave the game early.
+It turns out that he just had the flu rather than the coronavirus — it’s impressive that the Big Ten Tournament has testing kids so handy, by the way.
+But it was only a matter of time until a player or a coach or a referee or someone involved with the game contracted the virus.
+To keep on playing was untenable.
 One look to the South Korean KBL basketball league tells you why: They tried it, and it lasted exactly three days.
 All it took was one team staying at the same hotel as someone who tested positive, and they immediately shut it all down.
 The league has not resumed play two weeks later; they’re going to try to start back up on March 29, but that, like everything else, is up in the air.

-The same will happen in college basketball, any minute now, and it’ll all be shut down.
 The NCAA Tournament, scheduled to begin on Tuesday, seems in mortal peril.
 Charles Barkley, one of the tournament’s studio hosts, said this morning it should be canceled; I’d be actively surprised if a single game is played.
 Major League Baseball’s season begins two weeks from today, but already games in Seattle and Oakland are being moved; postponing is inevitable, and a month might not be nearly enough.
 What is typically the busiest part of the sports calendar is about to go dark.

 As I mentioned earlier this week, money is part of the reason sports have been slow to cancel games, but it’s more than just that.
 There’s also historical precedent; not canceling an NCAA Tournament simply because it’s never been done before is reason enough for many sports fans.
 Sports are about continuation, about knowing who won the World Series in 1967, or the Super Bowl XX, or the NCAA Tournament in 2005.
 People have been invested in these seasons for months, years, and letting them go is incredibly difficult.
 There’s also the brevity of athlete’s careers to consider.
 Canceling a tournament or season may seem like no big deal to a non-sports fan, but for the players and coaches and everyone putting their blood and sweat and souls into every game, it is beyond devastating.
 There will be another NCAA Tournament … but not for them.